Bulls hang on to beat Grizzlies 106-99

-Lauri Markkanen had 15 points as the Bulls won consecutive games for the first time.
+Lauri Markkanen added 15 points as the Bulls won their second straight.

-Monday in Sacramento, the Bulls had a 19-point lead reduced to two late before winning 113-106.

-”We gave up our lead again, but just like we did in Sacramento, we made big plays down the stretch,” LaVine said. ”We kept our composure.”

 Jonas Valanciunas had 32 points and 13 rebounds, and Jaren Jackson Jr. and Jae Crowder each scored 15 points for Memphis, which has dropped eight of nine.